crimsonrocks/cr-static/site/content/_index.md

     heading: Projects
     text: "At Crimson we put a lot of stock in creating and running collaborative projects with businesses and individuals in the BCP community."
     image: /img/projects-jumbotron.jpg
+    buttonLink: "/projects"
 values:
     heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    text: "Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature."
+    image: /img/about-jumbotron.jpg
+    buttonLink: "/about"
 ---